aio-libs/triagers/.github/ISSUE_TEMPLATE/join-request.md

 ---
-name: 👥 Request to join the triages team
+name: 👥 Request to join the triagers team
 about: Triage issues to help us maintain aiohttp
 title: Please add me ({{ username }} — replace this) to the triagers team
 labels: help wanted